 The project will seek to answer the question of whether the absence of legislation to combat corruption in the private sector of upstream oil and gas is making this corruption more difficult to control.
 The researchers will identify whether using investigative audit methods and anti-bribery management systems can reduce costs and increase health competitive to boost productivity in the sector.

-Mapping corruption risk in Indonesia’s upstream oil and gas industry
+Mapping corruption risk in Indonesia’s upstream oil and gas industry (Working Paper)